Why SINA

 Over the years, he regularly returned to Uganda to care for the project, the sponsored children, and the young adults many had become.
 The first generation of the sponsored youth finished their Advanced (A)-Levels Examinations in November 2013.
 Many had gone from believing they had little chance in society to being empowered through education.
 Nevertheless, they could not join university because of too high tuition fees and could not find employment due to the high youth unemployment in Uganda.

 The initial goal of sponsoring the children until they would be self-sustainable was yet to be achieved.
 Etienne returned to Uganda to dedicate his master’s thesis in “Peace, Development, Security and International Conflict Transformation” to understand the challenges of the Ugandan educational system and look for solutions.
 In an Open Space Dialogue between the first generation of Jangu e.V. graduates and the students about to finish high school, a solution emerged: a space where the youths would create their own jobs if no jobs were available.
 The idea of SINA was born.
+Here is Etienne’s Master Thesis, which laid also an academic foundation to the creation of SINA.

 The inaugural SINA Community (called “Jangu International“) was brought to life in 2014 and 2015 through a joint effort of Etienne Salborn, the alumni of Jangu e.V, Ugandan facilitators, and experts from around the world, including Philipp Mäntele.
-In co-creation, all together develop and live the SINA Model, with its freesponsible culture and self-organized empowerment concept.
+In co-creation, all together develop and live the SINA Framework, with its freesponsible culture and self-organized empowerment concept.

 Here is a video from the early days of 2015/ 2016: